Empowering Women and Their Families

-- Here is an example of what you can expect when you join us.
+Here is an example of what you can expect when you are cared for by PMH midwives.

-- All midwives at the midwifery services are registered in Manitoba to provide primary and comprehensive prenatal, intrapartum and postnatal care to low risk women planning to give birth at the hospital or at home within Brandon.
+- All midwives at the midwifery services are registered with the College of Midwives of Manitoba to provide primary and comprehensive prenatal, intrapartum and postnatal care to low risk women planning to give birth at the hospital or out of hospital within Brandon city limits.

-- Registered midwives are autonomous primary healthcare providers and consult or refer clients to other healthcare providers as needed.
+- Registered midwives are autonomous primary healthcare providers can consult or refer clients to other healthcare providers as needed.

 - An expectation that you will participate in all decisions regarding your care.

-- Regular risk assessment, including monitoring blood pressure, abdominal palpation to check baby’s position and baby’s heart beat checks at every visit
+- Regular risk assessment, including blood pressure monitoring, abdominal palpation to check baby’s position and baby’s heart beat checks at every visit.

 - Referrals for ultrasound and consultation to our community partners as needed.